kgryte/utils-merge/README.md

 	3. They do not allow limiting the merge depth.
 	4. If they deep copy (which most do not), they fail to account for `Number`, `String`, `Boolean`, `Buffer`, and typed `array` objects, as well as class instances.
 	5. They do not allow custom merging strategies.
+	6. They fail to validate options and arguments.